MicrosoftDocs/azure-devops-docs/docs/git/tutorial/rebase.md

 ## Force push to update your remote branch

 > [!WARNING]
-> Avoid trouble: Never force push a branch that others are working on.
+> Never force push a branch that others are working on.
 Only force push branches that you alone work with.

 After a successful rebase, your local branch will have a different history than your remote branch.
 You must force push your local branch to update your remote branch.